Murder of Rebecca Kunash: Appeal process

 On August 27, 1987, the Florida Supreme Court dismissed Bryan Jennings's fourth appeal against his death sentence and murder conviction.

 On June 13, 1991, the Florida Supreme Court rejected another appeal from Jennings.

-On March 20, 1998, Circuit Judge Jere Lober denied Jennings's motion for a re-trial.
+On March 20, 1998, Circuit Judge Jere Lober denied Jennings's motion for a retrial.

 On March 22, 2001, Jennings's sixth appeal was turned down by the Florida Supreme Court.

 On September 29, 2005, U.S. District Judge Robert Hinkle rejected Jennings's federal appeal.

 On July 3, 2007, Jennings's appeal to the 11th Circuit Court of Appeals was denied.

 On March 31, 2008, the U.S. Supreme Court dismissed Jennings's final appeal and confirmed his death sentence.

 On October 4, 2018, Jennings lost another appeal to the Florida Supreme Court.
 In his appeal, Jennings sought to have his sentence reviewed in light of the 2016 Hurst v.
 Florida decision by the U.S. Supreme Court and another decision by the Florida Supreme Court, which both ruled that only juries could decide on death sentences and that death sentences should be imposed by unanimous jury decisions (Jennings's sentence was passed by a vote of 11 to one).
-However, the appeal was rejected as the sentence was decided before June 2002 and the laws were therefore not retroactive.
-Apart from this, the law requiring unanimity was subsequently abolished, with Florida Governor Ron DeSantis signing a new law to allow Florida's death sentences be imposed under the agreement of at least eight jurors.
+However, the appeal was rejected as the sentence was decided before June 2002, and the laws were not retroactive.
+Apart from this, the law requiring unanimity was subsequently abolished, with Florida Governor Ron DeSantis signing a new law to allow Florida's death sentences be imposed by agreement of at least eight jurors.

 On July 22, 2024, the 11th Circuit Court of Appeals rejected Jennings's appeal.

 Death row and execution

 1989 execution stay

 After his first sentencing in 1980, Bryan Jennings was incarcerated on death row at the Florida State Prison.
+By 2016, Jennings was the longest-serving death prisoner convicted of a murder offense in Florida's Brevard County.

 Originally, Jennings was scheduled to be executed by the electric chair on October 27, 1989, after then Governor Bob Martinez signed his death warrant in September 1989.
 However, on October 26, 1989, the eve of Jennings's scheduled execution, he was granted a stay of execution by the Florida Supreme Court.